 Give the hover map a unique name (without using spaces or special characters).
 This allows you to have multiple hover maps on one page.
-The first character cannot be a number.
+The first character cannot be a number (this is a CSS rule and I can't do anything about that).

 Move and resize the hotspot to suit your needs.
 Add other hotspots as needed.